apache/openwhisk-deploy-kube/docs/k8s-docker-for-windows.md

 ```

 ### Using helm to install OpenWhisk

+Installation expects `openwhisk` namespace to be created.
+To create, run

+`kubectl create namespace openwhisk`

 Indicate the Kubernetes worker nodes that should be used to execute user
 containers by OpenWhisk's invokers.
 For a single node development cluster,